A sample version of The Sims 2: Body Shop. This Create-A-Sim tool can create and customise Sims that can later be transferred to the full game.

 While still far from perfect and prone to unexpected crashes (dependent on hardware), it is possible to run The Sims 2 under Wine.

 The infamous D3DERR_INVALIDCALL error is due to the fact Wine is hardcoded to supply 256 vertex shaders instead of 1024 that The Sims 2 demands.
 By patching this constraint, as well as providing "dummy" code for unimplemented shader interfaces, enables the game to play to surprising results.

 A thank you goes to swswine for initially discovering the game's major unimplemented undocumented shader interface and for writing the patch to demonstrate this in bug report 8051.
 Further contributors include Robert Walker, Alexandr Oleynikov and Paul Gofman.

 While the patch enables the game to play fairly well (dependant on hardware), there may be issues including:

-Do not submit test reports!
+Do not submit test reports for patched versions!